vectorprogrammer/CrackWare/README.md

 # CrackSploit
-A framework for cracking and exploitation
+A rust based framework for cracking and exploitation